Category

 Attention-deficit hyperactivity disorder

-Additionally, people with ADHD share a similar sense of hyper-fascination with specific things as people with ASDs tend to do, meaning certain foods may be interesting enough to consume, whereas others may be overlooked.
+Additionally, people with ADHD share a similar sense of hyper-fascination with specific things as people with ASD tend to do, meaning certain foods may be interesting enough to consume, whereas others may be overlooked.

 For adults with ADHD, meal planning, time spent cooking and eating at appropriate times or in standard portions can be difficult as a result of: